ShikaSD/kotlin-compiler-notes/compiler-structure.md

 ### Stage 3: Creating intermediate representation (Psi2IR)

 After analysis is finished, compiler uses all collected information about source code to produce IR modules for backend.
-IR is represented as a structured tree (somewhat similar to PSI), but it combines information from `BindingContext` and PSI nodes, making codegen process more efficient.
+IR is represented as a structured tree (somewhat similar to PSI), combining information from `BindingContext` and PSI nodes, making codegen process more efficient.

 <table>
 <tr>